 Freshman admissions are administered through the UF Office of Admissions.
 If you are a prospective student in high school who has not applied, please visit the Freshman Admissions website for more information.

-Contact an Academic Advisor with specific questions related to your major of interest:
+Contact an Academic Advisor with specific questions related to your major of interest.

 For application information, transfer students should refer to the admission as a transfer section of the UF Undergraduate Catalog.
 Within space and fiscal limitations, applicants from other institutions who have satisfied minimum requirements will be considered for admission at the junior level.

 Florida community college applicants to the College of Health & Human Performance (HHP) must complete an Associate of Arts degree and meet all university and college-specific requirements.
-Admission evaluation factors include academic record, cumulative grade point average, performance in prerequisite courses, extent to which the applicant exceeds minimum requirements, and achievements and career goals as stated in the letter of intent.
+Admission evaluation factors include academic record, cumulative grade point average, performance in prerequisite courses, extent to which the applicant exceeds minimum requirements, and achievements and career goals as stated by the student.
 The admission review process is a holistic review of the applicant’s overall record and potential in the chosen academic field.
 Students who complete prerequisite courses outside the state system (students who attend out-of-state, private and/or international institutions) must submit course descriptions to the department adviser.

 Transfer admission is limited and extremely competitive.
 Priority will be given to applicants who have completed an AA degree from a Florida public community college, state college or university, per the State of Florida Articulation Agreement.
 HHP accepts a limited number of transfer students during Fall and Spring semesters only based on space and fiscal availability.